pallavikyama/payroll-service-database/README.md

 ```

 ## UC-2-CreateAndManageEmployeePayrollTable
-### Create Table with unique id as primary key, name, salary and start_date as fields
+### To create Table with unique id as primary key, name, salary and start_date as fields
 ```
 CREATE TABLE employee_payroll
 (